 Much like in-person therapy but in a digital setting, telehealth allows clients to attend individual and group sessions from the comfort and privacy of their own home without having to visit a rehab clinic.
 Delivered by experienced, accredited therapists, telehealth allows online access to the core components of face-to-face rehab programming.
 At Castle Craig, clients have the option of attending the PRO Pathway – a Part Residential/Online (PRO) programme that consists of three weeks of inpatient detox and treatment, followed by three weeks of online counselling.

 Alcoholics Anonymous (AA)

 AA is based on the principles of the 12 Steps, a broadly applicable and widely used alcohol addiction treatment model that offers a step-by-step process for working through, and learning to manage, addiction.
-AA offers extremely valuable fellowship in the form of sober community.
-Clients attend meetings during inpatient treatment, and continue to do so afterward as a key component of aftercare.
+AA offers an extremely valuable fellowship in the form of a sober community.
+Clients attend meetings during inpatient treatment and continue to do so afterwards as a key component of aftercare.

 A qualified admissions counsellor can help you decide which route is best for you.
 Our 24-hour help-desk can provide more information about treatment options and getting started.

 You can take the first step towards overcoming alcohol addiction by Contacting us now.